 In Gato-edit navigate to the page you would like to have password protected.
-At the top of the page-editing window, you find the Page Properties" button on the upper right corner.
-Click "Page Properties".
+Open the page by clicking [Edit Page].
+In the [Page] Menu on the right hand side of the page-editing window, you find [Page Properties] in the upper right corner.
+Click [Page Properties].

 Password protect pages using the Page Properties button.

 The authentication for password protected pages in Gato is based on the University's conscribed lists, such as email@example.com, firstname.lastname@example.org and email@example.com.
 These lists are automatically maintained based on employment and/or enrollment status.
 An individual can have multiple designations, for example:

 These designations are automatically assigned and only change with enrollment or employment changes.

 Google Analytics is a free service you can use to gather statistics on how your website is being used.
 With it you can track information about your site including visits, pages, search terms, region of visitors, paths and more.
 You can learn more about Google Analytics and sign up for a free account at http://www.google.com/analytics/

 First, you need to visit http://www.google.com/analytics/ and create a free user account.

 Once you create the account you can create different web accounts for each site you want to track.
 Google walks you through the process.
 All they will need is the URL (web address) of the Gato site you want to track.

 Each site will be assigned a unique website domain ID.
 It looks like UA-1234567-1.

 Enter that code in the [Page Properties] of your Homepage under the [Advanced] tab to enable Google Analytics for this page and all subpages of your website.